jeremielondon/nuts-hugo/content/tours.md

                   <h3 class="mbr-section-title display-2">THE SHOREDITCH PUB CRAWL</h3>
                   <div class="lead">

                     <p>This tour takes place in the district of Shoreditch.
 The guides will take you around Old Street and Shoreditch.
-All travel is done on foot.&nbsp;</p>
+All venues are within walking distance.&nbsp;</p>

                   </div>